Rouslan/NTracer/README.rst

 A two-dimensional image is produced by projecting rays from a single point, onto a grid corresponding to the pixels of the image.
 The consequence of this is that the observer can only see a three-dimensional slice of the entire scene with a single image.
-The reason for this can be understood by imagining a lower- dimensional analog.
+The reason for this can be understood by imagining a lower-dimensional analog.
 If a being existed in a two-dimensional universe, it would only be able to see in two dimensions and have three degrees of freedom (two translation and one rotation components).
 If the being were plucked from its universe and placed before a three-dimensional object, it would only be able to see a two-dimensional slice of the object at any given time.
 To see the rest of the object, the being would have to either translate or rotate itself in a way that exploits one of the newly acquired degrees of freedom (one new translation and two new rotation components).

-Another consequence of having more than three dimensions is it no longer makes sense to rotate about a single axis.
+Having more than three dimensions, it no longer makes sense to rotate about a single axis.
 Thus the static member function ``Matrix.rotation``, which creates a rotation matrix, requires two vectors to describe a plane of rotation.

+Cross products can only be computed in three-dimensional space.
+To find perpendicular vectors, the function ``perpendicular_to`` is provided, which takes a sequence of D-1 linearly independant vectors, where D is the dimensionality of the scene.